Bezbradica Mirkovic Group | Macrophage biology in inflammation

 To elucidate mechanisms that control the initiation of inflammatory responses.

-The purpose of the inflammatory response is context-dependent.
-During infection, inflammation aims to eliminate the insult and induce protective immunity, while inflammation triggered by sterile injury aims to limit the damage and enable tissue repair.
-In most cases, the same immune cells, receptors and signalling pathways control both types of responses, and it is currently poorly understood how such a system directs a response that is tailored to its inducer.
-Addressing this major knowledge gap will allow us to design therapies against inflammatory diseases caused by sterile injury without compromising the patient’s antimicrobial defences.
+The type and purpose of the inflammatory response are context-dependent.
+During infection, inflammation aims to eliminate the insult and induce protective immunity.
+In contrast, inflammation incited by sterile tissue injury aims to limit the damage and enable tissue repair.
+In most cases, the same immune cells (such as macrophages), receptors and signaling pathways control both types of inflammatory responses.
+How such an overlapping system directs the response that is tailored to specific pathological state remains poorly understood.
+Addressing this fundamental knowledge gap will unveil targets for the design of therapies against chronic inflammatory diseases without compromising the patient’s antimicrobial defenses.

 1. How do myeloid cells initiate an inflammatory response?

 Innate immune cells, such as macrophages and dendritic cells are sentinels of tissue homeostasis.
 Our group investigates how these cells integrate signals from cytokines (which report on infection or tissue injury) with signals from microbial and tissue-damage sensors to direct the most appropriate effector response.
 Specifically, we study a novel class of cytokine-regulated surface glycoproteins on macrophages and dendritic cells and their roles in shaping the downstream inflammatory responses.